viniciuscodc/PokemonSearch/README.md

 # PokemonSearch

-This is a website made using pokeAPI.
-You can type the pokemon name or number to be shown information about the pokemon.
+This is a website made using pokeAPI to understand how APIs works.
+I used HTML, CSS and Js.You can type the pokemon name or number to be shown information about the pokemon.

 **Preview**